massalabs/massa/docs/smart-contracts/massa-sc-by-example.rst

 Writing your smart-contract
 ===========================

 Smart-contract in Massa are written in `Assembly Script <https://www.assemblyscript.org/>`_ and then compiled to `WebAssembly <https://webassembly.org/>`_ (WASM).
 We chose WebAssembly as it is efficient and can be compiled from several languages, including Assembly Script.
-If you want to have more details on how the Massa smart-contract engine was built, have a look `here <https://github.com/massalabs/massa-sc-runtime/issues/93>`__.

 Setup
 -----